SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

 Developer Notes
 =============================

-*How each part works*
+*Why and How each part works*

-Learn LightRAG design phisolophy and the reasoning(`why` and `how-to`) behind each core part within the LightRAG library.
+Learn LightRAG design phisolophy and the `why` and `how-to` (customize and integrate) behind each core part within the LightRAG library.
-This is also our tutorials showing how each part works before we move ahead to build use cases (LLM applications).
+This is our tutorials before you move ahead to build use cases  (LLM applications) end to end.

 .. note::